 Active Duty Military - Generally, for tax purposes, you are considered a resident of the state from which you entered the military.
-The federal Servicemembers Civil Relief Act (SCRA) provides that:
+The SCRA provides that:

 - A person shall not be deemed to have lost a residence or domicile in any state solely by reason of being absent in compliance with military orders. - A person shall not be deemed to have acquired a residence or domicile in any other state solely by reason of being there in compliance with military orders. - Compensation for military service is not considered to be from sources within the state where a member is stationed if that state is not the member's domicile.